EU to offer 500 million euros of trade benefits to Ukraine

 As well as steps to prop up Ukraine's economy, the EU is trying to apply pressure on Russia to withdraw forces from Crimea and limit its influence in the east of Ukraine.

-It has already cancelled negotiations with Moscow on visa cooperation and a trade and investment pact, and is now preparing sanctions including asset freezes and travel bans.
+It has already canceled negotiations with Moscow on visa cooperation and a trade and investment pact, and is now preparing sanctions including asset freezes and travel bans.

 Those steps could be agreed by EU foreign ministers at a meeting on Monday, unless Moscow takes clear steps to reverse course and engage in direct talks with the interim Ukrainian government on ways to end the crisis.